COMPSCI331-2021/lab-git/README.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

 Now the file affected (in this case <tt>filethatwaschanged.txt</tt>) will have both sets of changes.
-When the <tt>pull</tt> is done (really the <tt>merge</tt> that is parge of the <tt>pull</tt>), the two sets of changes are merged into the file, with annotations to show which is which.
+When the <tt>pull</tt> is done (really the <tt>merge</tt> that is part of the <tt>pull</tt>), the two sets of changes are merged into the file, with annotations to show which is which.
 This will be shown in the file with something like:

 ```
 <<<<<<< HEAD